PieterMostert/Lipgloss/README.md

 See README.pdf in README LaTeX files for more info.
 A user guide can be found [here](https://wiki.glazy.org/t/using-lipgloss/238).

-Note that a new, improved version of Lipgloss can be found [here](https://github.com/PieterMostert/Lipgloss)
+*Note*: a new, improved version of Lipgloss can be found [here](https://github.com/PieterMostert/LIPGLOSS2).

 NB: This is a Python 3 application and does not work with Python 2.